menu

 Overview

 Mountain Lakes is a very small borough located in the state of New Jersey.
-With a population of 4,598 people and just one neighborhood, Mountain Lakes is the 333rd largest community in New Jersey.
-Mountain Lakes has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 4,608 people and just one neighborhood, Mountain Lakes is the 333rd largest community in New Jersey.
+Mountain Lakes has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Mountain Lakes home prices are not only among the most expensive in New Jersey, but Mountain Lakes real estate also consistently ranks among the most expensive in America.